charlesbarnes37/PowerShell/README.md

-# Working file for Visual Code
+# Working file for VS
 CMFB